-- A written request for a review of the denied request for payment authorization, including a summary of the reasons why the services should have been authorized. - Clinical records including all relevant documents that support the medical necessity of services provided.
-Documentation supporting allegations of timeliness, if at issue, including fax records, phone records or memos. - A copy of the denied treatment authorization request (TAR). - Provider's name, address, and telephone number.
+- 1. A written request for a review of the denied request for payment authorization, including a summary of the reasons why the services should have been authorized. - 2.
+Clinical records including all relevant documents that support the medical necessity of services provided and/or documentation supporting allegations of timeliness, if at issue. - 3.
+A copy of the denied treatment authorization request (TAR). - 4.
+Provider's name, address, and telephone number.
 Signature of the authorized provider representative.